-You may contact Bridgitte@kxci.org or Amanda@kxci.org or 623-1000 ext.
-17 to confirm.
-Be sure to check our website for updates.
+You may contact Amanda@kxci.org to confirm.
+Be sure to check out this page for updates.
 When you attend, please make sure that you pay close attention to parking signs to avoid a costly ticket.

 We hold new volunteer orientations periodically throughout the year at the station.
 This meeting is geared toward people who are interested in volunteering at KXCI.
 We will conduct a tour of the station, and we will discuss who we are, what we do, how we do it, and how you become part of it.
 We’ll discuss upcoming volunteer and training opportunities (on and off the air).
 This initial orientation takes about 75 minutes.

-KXCI DJ Bridgitte Thum is our New DJ/Programmer Instructor.
+KXCI DJ Bridgitte Thum is our primary DJ/Programmer/Podcast Instructor and Elva De La Torre coordinates all education courses.
 Ideally, prospective students will have already attended a volunteer orientation in the previous 18 months prior to the beginning of the class.
-Classes now take place on Saturday afternoons from about 2-4 for 3 consecutive weeks.
-KXCI currently offers programmer and podcast training courses several times throughout the year on a rotating basis through Creative Tucson.
+Classes typically take place on Saturday afternoons from about 2-4 for 3 consecutive weeks.
 Our broadcast schedule is essentially full.
-Our greatest need for new on air djs is for late night hosts, subs for all shifts, especially Music Mixes, and techs for prerecorded shows.
+Our greatest need for new on-air DJs is for late-night hosts, subs for all shifts, especially Music Mixes, and techs for prerecorded shows.

 Attendance of a Volunteer Orientation is strongly suggested as a prerequisite for KXCI New DJ/ Programmer Training- but not a guarantee of placement in a DJ training course.
 We often have a long waiting list of people for our classes.